laurenkim1-star/GWU_DNSC3288_Timeseries/README.md

   * Over-reliance on this model can lead to financial miscalculations.
 If a retail business were to base its inventory stocking on this model, the result could be financial loss due to inaccurate projections.
 This model is not 100% accurate in estimating future sales, but it can be used as a rough estimate of what future sales could look like.

 Unexpected Results:
-* Various unforeseen or unusual tendencies were noticed during the assessment of the prediction and residual trends of the model.
-These oddities do not necessarily suggest that the model is broken but it points out areas in which XGBoost would perform poorly because of inherent constraints of the data and the prediction problem.
+* Various unforeseen or unusual tendencies were noticed during the assessment of the prediction and residuals of the model, however the oddities do not necessarily suggest that the model is broken but it points out areas in which XGBoost would perform poorly because of inherent constraints of the data and the prediction problem.
 * Concentration at Both ends (Q-Q Plot Behavior):
 <img width="543" height="545" alt="image" src="https://github.com/user-attachments/assets/18e7e7ee-f82e-4c9c-af2c-5e57912714f6" />

-  * The Q-Q plot indicates that there is a major deviation of the theoretical normal line especially in the two tails.
-This implies that the model generates extremely huge positive or negative errors on a small fraction of items.
+  * The Q-Q plot indicates that there is a major deviation of the theoretical normal line especially in the two tails, implying that the model generates extremely huge positive or negative errors on a small fraction of items.
   * These drastic residuals are mainly caused by:
-    * Spike at the season (e.g. holiday sales)
+    * Spike at the season (e.g. holiday sales).
-    * Products that have small historical information
+    * Products that have small historical information.
-    * Items that have ended and the historic data are giving a false impression of demand
+    * Items that have ended and the historic data are giving a false impression of demand.
     * The fat tails indicate that XGBoost is incapable of capturing all unusual sudden shifts that adhere to a real time-series data.

 Overweight Clustering at Zero and Near-Zero Predictions:
 * Even in cases where true sales are much higher, a high proportion of predictions between 0 and 1 gives a high probability of occurrence.
 * The reason is that the dataset is grossly lopsided (most item/shop/month combinations report zero or very low sales), which results in:
-  * Preference to safe low-prediction model
+  * Preference to safe low-prediction model.
-  * Low forecasting the popular goods
+  * Low forecasting the popular goods.
 * This is observed evidently in the Residuals vs. Predicted plot, in which a significant number of predictions are close to zero with large positive residuals.
 <img width="703" height="468" alt="image" src="https://github.com/user-attachments/assets/d8d6f29e-077f-4b36-9a8e-fd085856e288" />